FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To recommend acquisition of books, journals, and digital resources and promote effective utilization of library services among stakeholders.
+To recommend the acquisition of books, journals, and digital resources, and to promote the effective utilization of library services among all stakeholders.

 Functions:

-- Ensures effective functioning of the library as a learning resource center.
+• Ensures the effective functioning of the library as a dynamic learning resource centre.

-- Facilitates the library development plans by advocating the library development activities with the management.
+• Facilitates library development plans by advocating for resources and infrastructure with the management.

-- Advises the library on policy matters concerning services, resources and facilities.
+• Advises on policy matters related to library services, resources, and facilities.

-- Provides an opportunity to raise and discuss initiatives in the provision of library and information services.
+• Provides a forum to propose and discuss initiatives for enhancing library and information services.

-- Ensures access to relevant learning materials and e-resources.
+• Ensures equitable access to relevant learning materials, including print and e-resources.

 8. STUDENT WELFARE COMMITTEE